 The Moon can be used as a pointer to find other objects in the sky.

-- After sunset on the 11th, the waxing crescent Moon sits above Venus and Mercury.
+- After sunset on the 1st, the waxing crescent Moon sits above Jupiter.

-- On the 14th the Moon is to the left of the bright star Regulus (Leo, the lion).
+- On the 4th, the Moon can be found to the left of the bright star Regulus (Leo, the lion).

-- On the 19th the waxing gibbous Moon is between Spica (Virgo) and Saturn.
+- The waxing gibbous Moon sits between Mars and Spica (Virgo) on the 8th.

-- On the 22nd the almost full Moon can be found below the red supergiant star Antares (Scorpius).
+- On the 12th, the almost full Moon can be found below the red supergiant star Antares (Scorpius).

-Earth experiences the Winter Solstice at 3:04pm on Friday 21st.
-This is the moment when the Sun is furthest north for the year and begins moving southward.
-From Melbourne, the Sun travels low across the sky and it is our shortest day.
-Here in Melbourne we have just 9 hours and 32 minutes of daylight.
+Earth experiences the Winter Solstice on Saturday 21st.
+At 8:51pm the Sun has reached its furthest north for the year and begins moving southward.
+From Melbourne, the Sun travels low across the sky and it is our shortest day, with just 9 hours and 32 minutes of daylight.

 There are a number of meteor showers occurring in Scorpius and Sagittarius this month.
 Although low in number (less than 10 per hour) the shower members can often be spectacular, appearing slow and bright with many displaying a yellow/orange colour.
 The best time to see meteors is after midnight.